 How do you combine personal and professional online without pissing people off?

 This guest post has been contributed by Monica O’Brien, author of the book Social Pollination: Escape the Hype of Social Media and Join the Companies Winning At It.
 Social Pollination provides a strategic blueprint that helps businesses leverage social media for crazy growth!
-For a limited time, purchase Social Pollination and get a free membership to Monica’s private coaching forum.

 This is what Monica has to say: